-In this article we are going to study the basics of circuit breaker design and construction.
-The operation and arc extinction of different types of circuit breakers were discussed in previous articles.
-Note these are the basic design principles of low rating circuit breakers, variations to these design principles will be discussed later.
+In this article, we are going to study the basics of low voltage circuit breaker design and construction.
+The operation and arc extinction of different types of circuit breakers were already discussed.
+The basic design principles of low rating circuit breakers (MCB, MCCB, GFCI, etc.) are explained here.
+Variations to these design principles will be discussed later.

 The frame provides an insulated housing to mount the circuit breaker components.
 The construction material is usually a thermal set plastic, such as glass-polymer.
 The construction material can be a factor in determining the interruption rating of the circuit breaker.